Road Trip! Northwest Arkansas Roadside Barbecue, Ghosts, and Gardens

 Shrines to ArtRageous Practices

-I made a U-turn after spotting this colorful shrine above in a small park by the inn.
+I spotted this colorful shrine above in a small park by the inn.
 The park has no name, but locals often refer to it as the “Music Park,” referencing the many chimes and gongs hanging from the park’s trees.
-There’s also a small stage there where individuals and groups perform at various times of the year.
+There’s also a small stage where individuals and groups perform at various times of the year.
 Contemporary shrine artist Ralph Wilson, aka “Mr. Shrine,” built Our Lady of the Springs as part of The Artist Impression of the Mother, a 2014 art show featuring the works of regional artists interpreting the image of The Mother.

-Wilson, who calls himself the “go-to guy for shrines,” began his shrine-building career while traveling the country in and selling art from his motor home, Wally World.
-“God has a sense of humor too,” says Wilson, who now teaches art classes and produces shrines on demand.
+Wilson, who calls himself the “go-to guy for shrines,” began his shrine-building career while traveling the country and selling art from his motor home, Wally World.
+“God has a sense of humor, too,” said Wilson, who now teaches art classes and produces shrines on demand.

 Every May, the ArtRageous Parade marks the opening of Eureka Springs’ month-long arts festival.
 Freedoms of expression and choice have taken some disparate forms in this eclectic town.
 Carrie Nation, the leader of the Temperance Movement, lived in Eureka Springs at the end of her life, where she made her last speech on the evils of alcohol and spread her wrath by smashing up bars with a hatchet.
 In 2014, Eureka Springs became the first city in Arkansas to legalize same-sex marriage.
 In May 2015, the city passed an anti-discrimination ordinance to protect LGBTQ residents, adding them as a class not already protected by the state’s constitution.